Bread as a staple food in 1940s wartime Britain

 Bread was not rationed during the Second World War although it was afterwards between 1946 and 1948 when shortages were even more severe.

-At Christmas and Easter, we had bacon and fried mushrooms with the fried bread.
+At Christmas and Easter, my family had bacon and fried mushrooms with the fried bread.
 I assume that the mushrooms were picked from the wild, even though my mother would have bought them.
 Certainly no mushrooms today ever seem to have the same flavour.
-The bacon addition must have been just after the war in the late 1940s when my father was back home, as I can't remember any meat during the war.
+The bacon addition must have been just after the war in the late 1940s when my father was back home, as I can't remember any meat in our family during the war.

 It was not until about 1949 that white bread was permitted to be sold to the public.
 My mother joined the queue at the local bakery at six o'clock in the morning to see the first WHITE loaves come out of the oven!